BAT Uncovered

 Making Hidden Systems Visible

-The map experience was designed to help users trace patterns across regions, actors, and incidents without losing the larger story.
+The map and data visualizations were designed to help users trace patterns across regions, actors, and incidents without losing the larger story.

 This created a way to explore the investigation spatially while keeping the broader narrative coherent and easy to follow.